-MOHEGAN HEROINE ENGAGED.
-Baltimore, Md., Jan.
-3.-The engage-ment of Miss Katherine Noble, the heroine of the Mohegan disaster.
-Is announced.
-She will wed Ernesto Tro-vi-Simondstii of Mexico.
-Miss Noble was a passenger on the steamer Mohe-gan when it sunk in the English chan-nel Oct.
-15, 1898.
+gan when it sunk in the English chan-nel Oct, 15, 1888.
 She placed a life belt around her and clung to a plank in the water for five hours before she was rescued.
-Sallors tried to take her into the life boats, but she refused, saying they were over-crowded and the addition of her weight would lessen the chances of thoge al-ready in the boats.
-The sailors said she was the plucklest girl they had over seen, She was one of 11 passengers saved out of 97.
+Sailors tried to take her into the life boats, but she refused, saying they were over-crowded and the addition of her weight would lessen the chances of those al-ready in the boats.
+The sailors said she was the plucklest girl they had ever seen.
+She was one of 11 passengers saved out of 97.